proj-http/photobucket-widget/readme.txt

 1. screenshot-1.jpg

 == Changelog ==

+= 1.0 [SEP 30, 2009] =
+* Error: When photobucket maintenance, can not display pictures.
+* This is because they can not get a result of RSS content.
+* Thank "revelc(http://hply.info)" proposed BUG.

 = 0.9 [SEP 15, 2009] =
 * Error Display: "PHP Error: Call to undefined function exif_imagetype()"